hodlwallet/hodl-wallet-ios/README.md

 ### Desgined with new users in mind

 Simplicity and ease-of-use is **Hodl**'s core design principle.
-A simple recovery phrase (which we call a paper key) is all that is needed to restore the user's wallet if they ever lose or replace their device. **Hodl** is [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which means the user's balance and transaction history can be recovered just from the paper key.
+A simple recovery phrase (which we call a Backup Recovery Key) is all that is needed to restore the user's wallet if they ever lose or replace their device. **Hodl** is [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), which means the user's balance and transaction history can be recovered just from the backup recovery key.

 ### Features

 - [Simplified payment verification](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki) for fast mobile performance
 - No server to get hacked or go down
-- Single paper key is all that's needed to backup your wallet
+- Single backup recovry key is all that's needed to backup & restore your wallet
 - Private keys never leave your device
 - Save a memo for each transaction (off-chain)
 - Supports importing [password protected](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) paper wallets